Do NOT eat or drink six hours prior to surgery; this includes water (unless taking antibiotics, cardiac or blood pressure medications).

 More post-operative instructions will be given on the day of the surgery.

 Proper care following oral surgical procedures will improve recovery and prevent complications.
-If any unsual symptoms or complications occur, please call our office at once, Bryan-College Station Phone Number 979-764-7101.
+If any unsual symptoms or complications occur, please call our office at once, Bryan-College Station Office Phone Number 979-764-7101.

 Download the PDF version of our Pre-Operative Instructions here.